banyspy/SpeechRecognitionGame/README.md

 # SpeechRecognitionGame
-This repository contains simple game made with unity and speech recognition API.
+This repository contains simple game made with unity(2020.3.36f1 LTS) and speech recognition API.

 The project utilize google's speech recognition API to translate voice of user into text, sent back to game to be used later.<br>
 This project use **[plugin](https://github.com/oshoham/UnityGoogleStreamingSpeechToText)** to be the API between unity and google's cloud to use speech recognition from google.